When You Arrive

 This is the easiest way to get to DCU from Dublin Airport.
 It costs about €20 to get to DCU or the surrounding area or about €30 to the city centre, depending on the number of people and bags.

-Citizens from EU/EEA and Switzerland
+Citizens from EU/EEA, Switzerland and the UK

 It is not necessary to register with the immigration authorities.